Paracanthurus: In popular culture

 Reef tank with several types of fish from the film Finding Nemo.

-In the 2003 Disney/Pixar film, Finding Nemo, one of the main characters, Dory (voiced by Ellen DeGeneres) is a regal blue tang suffering from short term memory loss.
-She and her parents, Jenny and Charlie (voiced by Diane Keaton and Eugene Levy), appear in the 2016 Disney/Pixar film sequel, Finding Dory.
+In the 2003 Disney/Pixar animated film, Finding Nemo, one of the main characters, Dory (voiced by Ellen DeGeneres) is a regal blue tang suffering from short term memory loss.
+She and her parents, Jenny and Charlie (voiced by Diane Keaton and Eugene Levy), appear in the 2016 Disney/Pixar animated film sequel, Finding Dory.

-After the release of Finding Nemo in 2003, popular media outlets reported a rise in demand for clownfish, the co-star alongside blue tang in the movie, to such an extent the phenomena was coined the Nemo effect.
+After the release of Finding Nemo in 2003, popular media outlets reported a rise in demand for clownfish, the co-star alongside blue tang in the film, to such an extent the phenomena was coined the Nemo effect.
 However, the legitimacy of the Nemo effect was disputed by peer-reviewed analysis.
-Nonetheless, a similar wave of rumors circulated the internet following the release of Finding Dory in 2016.
-According to peer-reviewed analysis, online searches for blue tang increased for 2–3 weeks after the release of Finding Dory, though data on imports of Paracanthurus show there was no significant increase in imports of blue tang following the release of the movie.
+Nonetheless, a similar wave of rumors circulated the Internet following the release of Finding Dory in 2016.
+According to peer-reviewed analysis, online searches for blue tang increased for two to three weeks after the release of Finding Dory, though data on imports of Paracanthurus show there was no significant increase in imports of blue tang following the release of the film.

 Conservation

 The species is classified as Least concern by the IUCN.
 No population declines were found when last assessed by IUCN in 2010.
 Its current population trend is unknown and there is insufficient data on catch.
 While rare throughout its range, it is widespread geographically.
 Its distribution overlaps with multiple marine protected areas.

 However, it is threatened by overexploitation (mostly for the aquarium trade) and destructive fishing practices.
 Individuals for aquarium trade are predominantly wild caught, so monitoring of wild populations is needed to prevent overharvest.
 Since it is dependent on fragile coral reef habitats, habitat destruction also constitutes pressure in parts of its range.
 Of individuals in the family Acanthuridae, 80% have experienced a 30% loss of coral reefs across their distribution.
 More research is needed to fully understand the effects of this loss on Acanthuridae.
 In an endeavor to mitigate the destruction of natural regal blue tang populations, efforts have been made to breed the species in captivity.
-It was successfully captive-bred for the first time in 2016, after a 6-year long effort by biologist Kevin Barden of Rising Tide Conservation.
+It was successfully captive-bred for the first time in 2016, after a six-year-long effort by biologist Kevin Barden of Rising Tide Conservation.